sastraxi/great-bear-postgraphile/learn.md

 ## Authentication

 Where does `req.user` get set, though?
-Graphile only performs authorization; for authentication, we're using [passportjs](...) behind the scenes and storing the resolved user into `req.user` using its express middleware.
+PostGraphile only performs authorization; for authentication, we're using [passportjs](...) behind the scenes and storing the resolved user into `req.user` using its express middleware.

 * the initial setup is in [server.ts](src/server.ts)
 * the `applyPassport` function spans across [auth/index.ts](src/auth/index.ts#L12) and [auth/local.ts](src/auth/local.ts); a similar approach can be taken if you'd like to e.g. integrate with a third-party identity provider